golang/vulndb/doc/triage.md

       then the dropdown that shows the current branch, then "Tags").
 Walk the versions backwards from the fixed one to find the highest that doesn't contain the fix.
 (It might not be the immediately preceding version.)
+   - Use `vulnreport symbols <issue ID>` to auto-populate vulnerable symbols.
-   - If the vulnerable functions cannot be auto-populated, add vulnerable functions to the `symbols` list by reading the CVE, the fixing CLs, and the code at the vulnerable version you chose above.
+   - If the vulnerable symbols cannot be auto-populated, add vulnerable functions to the `symbols` list by reading the CVE, the fixing CLs, and the code at the vulnerable version you chose above.
 4. From the repo root, run `vulnreport fix <GitHub issue number>`.